NEWSMAKER-Gautam Adani, one of India's most powerful men, suffers a rare defeat

 BREAKINGVIEWS-Gautam Adani’s next hurdles may be harder to clear

-(Reporting by Shivam Patel, Aditi Shah and Aditya Kalra in New Delhi; Additional reporting by Nikunj Ohri in New Delhi and Chris Thomas in Bengaluru; Editing by Sanjeev Miglani and Nick Zieminski)
+(Reporting by Shivam Patel, Aditi Shah and Aditya Kalra in New Delhi; Additional reporting by Nikunj Ohri in New Delhi and Chris Thomas in Bengaluru; Editing by Sanjeev Miglani, Nick Zieminski and Muralikumar Anantharaman)

 ((Shivam.Patel@thomsonreuters.com;))